-- 15.1 The Act requires that a Temporary Event Notice (TEN) must be given to the licensing authority no later than 10 working days before the day on which the event begins.
+- The Act requires that a Temporary Event Notice (TEN) must be given to the licensing authority no later than 10 working days or a Late Temporary Event Notice (LTEN) must be given to the Licensing Authority no later than 5 working days, before the day on which the event begins.
 Nevertheless, the Council will seek the co-operation of Personal Licence holders and other people serving TENs in allowing more than the minimum required 10 days.
-To this end the Council strongly recommend giving (the longest possible notice) at least three months' notice to hold all but the smallest events; this will allow the Council to help organisers plan their events safely and may mean the Police are less likely to object to the proposed event. - 15.2 Organisers of temporary events should be aware that although a licence or authorisation may not be needed under the Act, other legislation might apply.
-This can include : - 15.2.1 Health and Safety at Work etc. Act 1974; - 15.2.2 Fire Precautions Act 1971; - 15.2.3 Environmental Protection Act 1990.

-- 15.3 Organisers of temporary events should also be aware that it is highly likely that the Council's enforcement officers will visit events held under the terms of a Temporary Event Notice to ensure compliance with legal requirements.
-While mindful of the Council's Enforcement Policy, the Council will normally prosecute where serious offences are detected. - 15.4 Organisers and promoters of temporary events should be mindful of the 'Special Factors for Consideration' outlined above.
+To this end the Council strongly recommend giving (the longest possible notice) at least three months' notice to hold all but the smallest events; this will allow the Council to help organisers plan their events safely and may mean the Police are less likely to object to the proposed event. - Organisers of temporary events should be aware that although a licence or authorisation may not be needed under the Act, other legislation might apply.
+This can include: - 15.2.1 Health and Safety at Work etc. Act 1974; - 15.2.2 Regulatory Reform (Fire Safety) Order 2005: - 15.2.3 Environmental Protection Act 1990. - Organisers of temporary events should also be aware that it is highly likely that the Council's enforcement officers will visit events held under the terms of a Temporary Event Notice to ensure compliance with legal requirements.
+While mindful of the Council's Enforcement Policy, the Council will normally prosecute where serious offences are detected. - Organisers and promoters of temporary events should be mindful of the 'Special Factors for Consideration' outlined above.